awsdocs/aws-control-tower-guide/doc_source/how-control-tower-works.md

 ### What is the management account?<a name="what-is-mgmt"></a>

 This is the account that you created specifically for your landing zone\.
 This account is used for billing for everything in your landing zone\.
-It's also used for Account Factory provisioning of accounts, as well as to manage OUs and guardrails\.
+It's also used for Account Factory provisioning of accounts, as well as to manage OUs and controls\.

 **Note**
 It is not recommended to run any type of production workloads from an AWS Control Tower management account\.
 Create a separate AWS Control Tower account to run your workloads\.